kfit-dev/fave-magento/README.md

 php bin/magento cache:clean
 ```

-**Step 3: After installation, you can verify the extenstion is successfully installed by running the following command.**
+**Step 3: After installation, you can verify the extension is successfully installed by running the following command.**

 `php bin/magento module:status favemy/module-payment-gateway`